These Apple Fritter Rings are a fun spin on the popular donut shop Apple Fritter. Like a sweet apple version of an onion ring!

 What if you didn’t want to deep fry but bake how long and temp

-Looks awesome, but I’d substitute Almond Flour to make it gluten free and less impact for diabetics.
+I substituted Almond Flour to make it gluten free and less impact for diabetics.
+They were great!